 When we try not to think of something, one part of our mind avoids the thought, but another part ‘checks in’ every so often to ensure the thought is not coming up – ironically, bringing it to mind.

-If your only strategy is to distract yourself from the anxiety or to avoid anything that may cause it, you are likely to always be afraid of it and this can contribute to the vicious cycle of anxiety.
-Instead, you could do some of the following to ease some of your anxiety:
+If your only strategy is to distract yourself from the anxiety or to avoid anything that may trigger it, you are likely to always be afraid of it, and this can contribute to the vicious cycle of anxiety.

 One of the most effective ways to ease anxiety is to accept it when the feeling comes.
-When the anxiety is allowed to run its course at the moment, without trying to resist it, it should eventually reduce.
+When the anxiety is allowed to run its course in the moment, without trying to resist it, it should eventually reduce.

 Recognizing and understanding where the anxiety is coming from can also be helpful.

-For instance, you could say to yourself, ‘my nervous system is getting into gear because I am worried about a social event.’
+- ‘My nervous system is getting into gear because I am worried about a social event.’ or

 Reality check